How to fit a carpet

 How to measure a room with extra areas

 Learn the basic steps to accurately measure a room with extra areas by watching our helpful video.

-If all this sounds like too much, pop your name and address into our simple online form and arrange an appointment for our free measuring service.
+If you’d rather leave it to an expert, just pop your name in our simple online form and arrange an appointment for our free measuring service.
 We’re guaranteed to be fast and accurate.
 Less waste means less overall cost!

-Like with measuring, getting the right kit to fit your carpet is another important consideration.
+Before you get started, make sure you have the right kit!
 Many of the tools you may already have in your toolbox and most DIY outlets will sell everything else.
 Tools you might need include:

 • Knee pads

 • Tape measure